Kać

 Kać (Каћ) is a suburban settlement of the city of Novi Sad, Serbia.
 The town had a population of 11,612 in the 2011 census.

 Name

-In Serbo-Croatian, the town is known as Kać or Каћ, in Hungarian as Káty, and in German as Katsch.
+In Serbo-Croatian, the town is known as Kać or Каћ, in Hungarian as Káty, in German as Katsch, and in Rusyn as Кать.

 History

 Kać was first mentioned during the administration of the medieval Kingdom of Hungary in 1276 as in villa Hatt, while from 1332 to 33, it was mentioned as Mathias de Shacz.
 During the Habsburg rule in the 18th and 19th century, the village was part of the Military Frontier (the Šajkaš Battalion section).

 Culture and sport

 Jugović is a handball club from Kać.
 It competes in the Serbian First League of Handball since 1984.
 It was founded in 1956 under the name Mladost and changed its name to Jugović in 1960.
 Jugović won the EHF Challenge Cup in the 2000/2001 season.

 There is a soccer team, also named Jugović, founded on 16 August 1912.
 It competes in the Novosadsko-Sremska zone League (4th League).

 There is an Orthodox church from 1841 or 1844 in the suburb and a monastery named Manastir Vaskrsenja Hristova.